 Lake-effect mornings along the Niagara Frontier do not announce themselves with a single forecast icon.
 Bands set up, lift, and stall; employees who could have driven in at seven arrive at nine; the break room that looked empty at 8:10 is handling a full espresso line by 10:30.
-Facilities teams budgeting pantry spend on a flat daily average discover the gap in milk waste before finance sees the cup data.
+Facilities teams budgeting break room spend on a flat daily average discover the gap in milk waste before finance sees the cup data.

 Attendance that swings by the hour is the operational reality for many Buffalo employers in mid-spring: hybrid anchors, medical-campus shift overlap, and weather-delayed commutes stack on the same floor plan.